WiFi at Your Library

 Will I need any special settings or passwords to connect?

-No, the library's patron wireless network is open to all visitors.
-No special encryption settings, user names, nor passwords are required.
-A library card is not required.
+The password to the library's patron wireless network is posted in the library and can be requested from library staff.
+A library card is not required and there are no special encryption settings or usernames.
 The wifi network is filtered at the child level.
 You must agree to Computer and Wifi Use Agreement to connect.
-If you do not agree, you will lose your wireless session.
+If you do not agree, you will not connect to the library's wireless network.

 Since I'm using my own equipment, do the general rules about computer use still apply to me?